Street Finds

 ChalkTalk.July.16.lo

-We are all in the gutter, but some of us look at the stars
+We are all in the gutter, but some of us look up at the stars

 GutterFinds.lo